Landaluce/get-Tweets/README.md

 # Summary

 # Dependencies
-Required Python 3 package: Tweepy
+Required Python 3 packagews: pip and Tweepy

 # Installation
-### Installing Python and Anaconda
+### 1. Installing Python and Anaconda
 If you do not already have Python v3.6 installed on your computer, we recommend installing it through the free Anaconda distribution:

-1. Visit Anaconda's downloads page: https://continuum.io/downloads.
+1.1 Visit Anaconda's downloads page: https://continuum.io/downloads.
 Locate the symbol corresponding to your operating system on the screen and click it.

-2. Download the Python 3.6 version 64-Bit (x86) Installer by clicking on the green Download button.
+1.2 Download the Python 3.6 version 64-Bit (x86) Installer by clicking on the green Download button.

-3. Follow the instructions corresponding to your oprating system:
+1.3 Follow the instructions corresponding to your oprating system:

   **If you are using Linux**: After locating the install script (e.g., in Downloads/ by typing ```cd Downloads``` in a terminal), run the (bash) shell installer by typing the following into your terminal:'''bash Anaconda3-5.0.1-Linux-x86_64.sh'''